jeffreycwitt/hn202/docs/black-death.md

 Lots more information can be found here: [https://en.wikipedia.org/wiki/Pax_Mongolica](https://en.wikipedia.org/wiki/Pax_Mongolica)

-My favorite quote is about this "peace" is the following:
+My favorite quote about this "peace" is the following:

 It was commonly said that "a maiden bearing a nugget of gold on her head could wander safely throughout the realm."